Jeremy Lin: New York Knicks (2011–2012)

-Lin was claimed off of waivers by the Houston Rockets on December 12, 2011 and played seven minutes in two pre-season games in Houston.
+Lin was claimed off of waivers by the Houston Rockets on December 12, 2011, and played seven minutes in two pre-season games in Houston.
 Houston already had point guards Kyle Lowry, Goran Dragić and Jonny Flynn, and all three had guaranteed contracts.
 The Rockets waived Lin on December 24, before the start of the season, to clear payroll to sign center Samuel Dalembert.

 Rise of "Linsanity" (2011–2012)

 The New York Knicks waived point guard Chauncey Billups for cap space to sign center Tyson Chandler.
 On December 27, after an injury to guard Iman Shumpert, the team claimed Lin off of waivers to be a backup behind Toney Douglas and Mike Bibby.
 Recently signed guard Baron Davis had also been injured, and was weeks away from being able to play.
 Because of the lockout, coaches had little opportunity to see Lin's play, and placed him fourth on the point guard depth chart.
-Lin stated that he was "competing for a backup spot", adding that people saw him "as the 12th to 15th guy on the roster"; he continued to arrive first at practice and leave last, intensely studying game film, and working with coaches to improve his footwork and judgment.
+Lin stated that he was "competing for a backup spot", adding that people saw him "as the 12th to 15th guy on the roster"; he continued to arrive first at practice and leave last, intensely studied game film, and worked with coaches to improve his footwork and judgment.

 Lin made his season debut with the Knicks on the road against the Warriors, where he was cheered in his return to Oracle Arena.
-In January, Lin was assigned to the Erie BayHawks of the D-League, and on January 20, he scored a triple-double with 28 points, 11 rebounds, and 12 assists in the BayHawks' 122–113 victory over the Maine Red Claws.
+In January, Lin was assigned to the Erie BayHawks of the D-League, and on January 20, he recorded a triple-double with 28 points, 11 rebounds, and 12 assists in the BayHawks' 122–113 victory over the Maine Red Claws.
 Three days later, Lin was recalled by the Knicks, but was so fearful of being cut again that he asked a chaplain at a pregame prayer service to pray for him.

 On January 28, Davis postponed his Knicks debut due to an elbow infection and back pain.
 Contemplating signing another player, the Knicks were considering releasing Lin.
 However, after New York squandered a fourth quarter lead in a February 3 loss to the Boston Celtics, coach Mike D'Antoni—in desperation, according to experts—decided to give Lin a chance to play.
 "He got lucky because we were playing so bad", said the coach; three point guards had failed to run D'Antoni's offense, and fans demanded the team fire him.
 Lin had played only 55 minutes through the Knicks' first 23 games, and the team had lost 11 of its last 13 games; however, he unexpectedly led a Knicks resurgence.